-This writing class is designed to introduce young students to the basics of academic essay writing, including: structure and organization, evaluation vs. summary, and developing specificity.
+This live online middle school essay writing class is designed to introduce young students to the basics of academic essay writing.
+The basics covered include structure and organization, evaluation vs. summary, and developing specificity.
 We will practice writing in four basic academic essay modes: expository, descriptive, narrative, and argumentative.
 All student writing will receive instructor feedback, and students will have the opportunity to discuss writing in a group format in our web forum and live meetings.
-This class is designed to help students develop the writing confidence necessary for high school English classes!
+This class is designed to help students develop the writing confidence necessary for high school English classes.

 Homework will be posted on Monday mornings and due Friday evening.
 Weekly student homework may include the following:

-2. Attending a live lecture OR watching the recording.
+- Attending a live lecture or watching the recording.
 Our lecture material each week will guide students through every step of the essay genre/prompt at hand and discuss strong writing strategies.

-Students may spend 5-6 hours a week on coursework.
+- Students may expect to spend 5-6 hours a week on coursework.